IT BEGINS LONG AGO

-Acting on a tip that government agents were after him, he and his family hastily sailed from Love Rochelle to seek refuge first in England and later in the New World.
+Acting on a tip that government agents were after him, he and his family hastily sailed from La Rochelle to seek refuge first in England and later in the New World.

-It was a mere thing.
+It was a near thing.
 As old Lewis told it, “they left the fire burning on the stove and the pot boiling on the fire.”

 THE GUION PLACE

 Huguenot Street, New Rochelle

 It was around New Years Day, 1687, that a shipload of Huguenots reached New York.
 In the spring of that year, they bought land from the Dutch and founded “New Rochelle”.
 The son, Lewis Guion, built the family house there in 1696 – – a “one and a half storey cottage with dormer windows, made of hand-axed oak beams and stone-filled walls”, still standing, I am told.